From mattes to mosaics, Roadie makes shipping art easy

 Let Roadie show you how to ship artwork effortlessly

 Skip the headaches of traditional shipping and send artwork with Roadie locally or nationwide.
-No matter whether your art needs to travel across town or hundreds of miles across the country, Roadie’s platform covers all 50 states.
+No matter whether your art needs to travel across town or hundreds of miles across state lines, Roadie’s platform covers all 50 states.
 And one of them is already planning a trip to the place where your artwork also needs to go.
 Putting items in the extra space in cars already on the road is how to ship a painting or other art the more efficient, greener way.

 Fragile?
 We invented fragile